Cardinals vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Recent Betting Performance

+- The Cardinals have played as the underdog in four of their past 10 games and have gone 2-2 in those contests.

+- When it comes to the over/under, the Cardinals and their opponents are 5-5-0 in their previous 10 games.

-- The Cardinals' previous 10 games have not had a spread posted by sportsbooks.
+- The Cardinals' previous 10 contests have not had a runline posted by sportsbooks.

 Cardinals Betting Records & Stats